 Digital planners are becoming more and more popular with many in the planner community moving over from paper to digital for their planning.
-There are so many benefits to using an iPad for planning, and I’m excited to talk with you about these today.
+There are so many benefits to using an iPad for planning, and I’m excited to talk with you about these today and to teach you how to use a digital planner.

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.